 Colorectal Surgical Training in Australia and New Zealand is provided through the Post Fellowship Training Program.
 This Program is administered by the Australia and New Zealand Training Board in Colon and Rectal Surgery (ANZTBCRS).
 The philosophy of the training program is to foster the development of colon and rectal surgery as a specialty.
 The program is accredited by the Royal Australasian College of Surgeons (RACS) as a Post Fellowship Education and Training (PFET) program.

 It is the aim of the Training Program that successful trainees will practise in the field of colon and rectal surgery and that the principal referee, when nominated, will act as a mentor, in both assisting in the organisation of training and importantly, in assisting the trainee to establish themselves in their future career within colon and rectal surgery.

 Applicants for the ANZTBCRS Program must have successfully completed the Australasian general surgery training and attained their FRACS.
-For those sitting the fellowship exam in May, progression of an application will be dependent upon a pass in that exam.
+For those sitting the first fellowship exam of the year, progression of an application will be dependent upon a pass in that exam.